 At Rowleys Bay Resort, a story about the history of the fish boil and the local area accompany the food preparation.
 The event culminates in kerosene being thrown on the fire, causing the water to “boil over” the sides in an explosive display.

 Afterward, all the guests head inside the restaurant for a fantastic buffet meal which includes soup, salad, multiple side dishes, and of course the whitefish and potatoes!
 Be sure to try the baked goods for dessert, they are beyond delicious!

 This café in Sturgeon Bay is perfect for a quick, delicious meal or homemade baked goods to go.
 My boys loved the cherry hot cakes.

 Wilson’s has been located in Ephraim since 1906 and draws a crowd all hours of the day.
 The ice cream is delicious and the burgers and sandwiches are quite filling.

 Grab a bite on the patio and then take a stroll along the water to walk off some of those calories!

 Harbor Fish Market has a beautiful setting in Baileys Harbor, right on the water.
 Don’t miss the lobster roll or Harbor chowder.

-It’s not often one has the opportunity to eat at a restaurant where goats graze on a grass covered roof, but that is possible here.
-Don’t miss the Swedish pancakes and be sure to stay awhile and enjoy the ambience of the outdoor patio.
+It’s not often one has the opportunity to eat at a restaurant where goats graze on a grass-covered roof, but that is possible here.
+Don’t miss the Swedish pancakes and be sure to stay awhile and enjoy the ambiance of the outdoor patio.

 There’s a huge indoor swimming pool/splash park, outdoor swimming pool, fitness center, and games/DVDs to borrow.
-It’s also within walking distance to several restaurants, stores, and attractions.
+It’s also within walking distance of several restaurants, stores, and attractions.